Take Back: Composition

 "Take Back" was written by Kumi herself, composed by Kazuhito Kikuchi and produced by Max Matsuura.
 It was recorded at Avex and On Air Azabu Studios in Tokyo, Japan through mid-2000, whilst the sound and arrangement was handled by H-wonder.
 Musically, it is an R&B number that incorporates elements of pop and electronic instrumentation, such as keyboards and synthesizers.
 In a biographic article by Yahoo!
 Music Japan, an editor described it as a "blend of pop and R&B".
-Similarly, Krzysztof Figlerowicz called it a "soft R&B and pop song."
+Similarly, Seth Figlerowicz called it a "soft R&B and pop song."
 During an interview with Nippop, Kumi said her earlier work was strictly R&B. Through the early stages of the song's parent album Affection (2002), she had only listened to Japanese music and enjoyed reading the lyrics.
 The singer also expressed her admiration with fellow label mate M-flo, whom was heavily into R&B, and wanted to "emulate" his style.
 However, executives at Rhythm Zone and Avex instructed her to infuse Western music into her work for a much wider musical influence, as she refused to approach the style at the start.
 For the North American release, Kumi (going only by her surname, Koda) re-recorded the song in English, and it was remixed by American DJ and producer Jonathan Peters.
 According to Kumi, "[they] hadn't really intended to release [the remix], but remixes were all the rage then".
 Particularly, Avex's New York office confessed that they thought the remix would do well thought the club scene.